kenatiod/MUT/Understanding Machine Understanding.md

 A dictionary definition illustrates this well: Knowledge is "facts, information, and skills acquired through experience or education."
 Understanding is "the ability to comprehend; to have mastered."

-### D.2 -- Limitations of knowledge-focused AI benchmarks
+### 3.2 -- Limitations of knowledge-focused AI benchmarks

 Many existing benchmarks for evaluating artificial intelligence systems focus primarily on assessing the breadth and accuracy of their knowledge retrieval capabilities.
 Question-answering datasets, for example, test an AI system's ability to locate and output factual information in response to queries.

 While this is certainly a valuable skill, and an important component of intelligence, merely demonstrating proficiency at such knowledge-based tasks is insufficient for establishing that an artificial system has achieved genuine understanding close, or on par with, human cognition.

-As the philosophical perspectives explored in Chapter C highlighted, understanding involves more than just information lookup.
+As the philosophical perspectives explored in Chapter 2 highlighted, understanding involves more than just information lookup.
 It requires the ability to make insightful inferences, to uncover explanatory models, to apply knowledge creatively to novel situations, and to engage in contextual, flexible reasoning.

-### D.3 --  The need for evaluating genuine understanding, not just knowledge
+### 3.3 --  The need for evaluating genuine understanding, not just knowledge

 To develop AI systems that can be considered truly intelligent and capable partners for humans, researchers and developers must move beyond evaluating surface-level knowledge retrieval.
 Instead, robust mechanisms are needed for assessing whether these systems have achieved deeper understanding akin to human comprehension.